jtompuri/lin-kernighan-heuristic-algorithm/README.md

     constant at the top of the `lin_kernighan_tsp_solver/config.py`.

 7. Run the Python module from the project's root directory:

+    **Basic usage (default parallel processing):**
     ```bash
     python -m lin_kernighan_tsp_solver
     ```

+    **Command line options:**
+    ```bash
+    # Sequential processing (one instance at a time)
+    python -m lin_kernighan_tsp_solver --sequential

+    # Parallel processing with specific number of workers
+    python -m lin_kernighan_tsp_solver --workers 4

+    # Set time limit per instance (in seconds)
+    python -m lin_kernighan_tsp_solver --time-limit 60.0

+    # Combined options
+    python -m lin_kernighan_tsp_solver --sequential --time-limit 30.0

+    # Get help on available options
+    python -m lin_kernighan_tsp_solver --help
+    ```

+    **Available command line options:**
+    - `--sequential`: Use sequential processing instead of parallel (useful for debugging)
+    - `--workers N`: Number of parallel workers (default: all CPU cores)
+    - `--time-limit T`: Time limit per instance in seconds (overrides config.py setting)
+    - `--help`: Show help message with all available options

-The module will then process each EUC_2D TSP instance found in the specified folder.
-It prints progress and results to the console.
-The default time limit for each problem is set to 5 seconds.
-You can increate the time limit for better approximations.
-For instances with an optimal tour, the gap is shown.
-For instances without an optimal tour, nothing is displayed for optimal length and gap.
+The module will process each EUC_2D TSP instance found in the specified folder.
+By default, it uses parallel processing to handle multiple instances simultaneously for better performance.
+Progress and results are printed to the console.
+The default time limit for each problem is set to 5 seconds in `config.py`, but can be overridden using the `--time-limit` option.

+For instances with an optimal tour, the gap percentage is calculated and displayed.
+For instances without an optimal tour, the gap column shows nothing.
 Finally, a plot of all processed tours is displayed (showing both optimal and heuristic tours if the optimal is available, otherwise just the heuristic tour).

 Configuration parameters for the LK algorithm can be adjusted in the `LK_CONFIG` dictionary in `config.py`.

+## Performance Notes

+- **Parallel processing** (default): Processes multiple TSP instances simultaneously using all available CPU cores.
+Recommended for processing multiple instances.
+- **Sequential processing** (`--sequential`): Processes instances one at a time.
+Useful for debugging or when system resources are limited.
+- **Custom worker count** (`--workers N`): Limits parallel processing to N workers.
+Useful for controlling resource usage.

 ## Helper Algorithms